 Tambo became president of the ANC in 1969.

 Tambo returned to South Africa in 1991 after over 30 years in exile, and handed over the reins of the ANC to newly freed Nelson Mandela after more than two decades of leadership.
-The former ANC president Oliver Tambo suffered ill health and died due to a stroke in 1993, a year before the country’s first democratic elections.
+But he was now suffering from ill health and died of a stroke in 1993, ironically, a year before the country’s first democratic elections.